Walgreens The Thread

 What symptoms suggest a headache is a migraine?

-Many people with migraines also become sensitive to bright lights or loud noises, causing them to retreat during a migraine attack.
-Nausea and vomiting are common as well.
+Migraine is often referred to as a neurovascular condition, which means that many other symptoms may be experienced besides a headache.
+Many people with migraines also become sensitive to bright lights, loud noises, or odors, causing them to retreat during a migraine attack.
+Nausea and vomiting can be common symptoms as well.
 Some people find it painful to have their head touched, like when they're brushing their hair.

-Some, but not all, people with migraines get warning symptoms, called an aura, before their headaches begin.
+Some people who suffer from migraine attacks get warning symptoms, called an aura, before their headaches begin.
 This generally lasts for 15 to 30 minutes before the headache starts.
 Vision changes are an important part of a migraine aura.
 These might include:

 • Blurred vision